manleviet/CSP2ChocoTranslator/README.md

 # CSP2ChocoTranslator

-A translator which can convert CSP constraints into Choco Solver commands.
-This translator use the ANTLR4 library to parse CSP constraints.
+A translator, using the ANTLR4 runtime for parsing, enables converting CSP constraints into Choco Solver commands.

 ## Features